VR Ambarsar

 VR Ambarsar (previously known as Trilium Amritsar) is a flagship shopping centre of Virtuous Retail in Circular Road, Amritsar, Punjab, India and is the largest mall in the Indian state of Punjab.
-The mall is spread over 6 floors, and includes 250+ brands, 12+ dining options, and a 6-screen Inox multiplex.
+The mall is spread over 6 floors, and includes 100+ brands, 12+ dining options, and a 6-screen Inox multiplex.

 The mall was developed by Tata Group and opened to the public in 2013 under the name Trilium Amritsar.
 However, the group sold the mall in December of 2019 for Rs.
 700 Crore to Virtuous Retail which re-branded the mall as their flagship VR Ambarsar.
 The mall is spread over a gross sizeable area of 1 Million sqft making it one of the largest malls in the region.

 About

 The mall was originally planned and constructed by Tata Reality and Infrastructure Limited (TRIL).
 The complex also hosts the 5-star Taj Swarna hotel owned by Tata Group.
-The mall was formally inaugurated by the chief minister of Punjab, Parkash Singh Badal in February of 2013.
-Taj Swarna hotel was formally inaugurated in January of 2017, which, according to the group, serves Amritsar and the adjoining cities of Jalandhar and Ludhiana.
+The mall was formally inaugurated by the chief minister of Punjab, Parkash Singh Badal in February 2013.
+Taj Swarna hotel was formally inaugurated in January 2017, which, according to the group, serves Amritsar and the adjoining cities of Jalandhar and Ludhiana.

 VR Ambarsar is one of the few malls in India that is LEED compliant and earthquake resistant.
 The mall is spread over an area of 5.54 acres, making it Punjab's largest mall.

 Acquisition

-Tata Group, the original developer of the mall, later sold the mall to Virtuous Retail in December of 2019 for $100 Million (equivalent to Rs.
+Tata Group, the original developer of the mall, later sold the mall to Virtuous Retail in December 2019 for $100 Million (equivalent to Rs.
 700 Crore).
 This was Virtuous Retail's 5th mall in India after Chennai, Bengaluru, Surat and Mohali.
 The group then re-branded the mall from Trilium Mall to its flagship brand, VR Ambarsar.